Health Encyclopedia

 Remember these tips when preparing food:

-• Wash your hands after using cutting boards, counter tops, knives, or utensils that have been in contact with raw food.
+• Wash your hands after using cutting boards, countertops, knives, or utensils that have been in contact with raw food.

 • Dry your hands with a single-use disposable towel.